Latest: Continuing impact of lockdown on loan offers

-Up to 40% cashback for eligible energy efficiency measures and 75% for certain renewable heating systems (based on total costs and capped at a maximum value) will soon be available.
-Cashback will be subject to availability and reserved for customers when their loan is offered.
-Look out for more information coming soon.
+Up to 40% cashback for some eligible energy efficiency improvements and 75% for certain renewable heating systems (based on total costs and capped at a maximum value) is now available.
+Cashback is subject to availability while funds last or until the end of the financial year – whichever is sooner.
+Funds are reserved for customers when their loan is offered.

 You choose how long to take to repay the loan – up to the following maximum number of years: